 As artist, researcher and curator, Ala Younis has explored the formation of the modern Arab world and the potential for renewed thought and action the era continues to inspire.

-Born in 1974 in Kuwait City, she currently lives in Amman.
+Born in 1974 in Kuwait City, she currently lives and works in Amman.